“The most important thing in communication is hearing what isn’t said.” — Peter Drucker

-In The Big Book of NLP, Expanded: 350+ Techniques, Patterns & Strategies of Neuro Linguistic Programming, Shlomo Vaknin shares more than 50 NLP Meta-Programs that help us understand our own Meta-Programs and the Meta-Programs other people use to make sense of their world.
+In The Big Book of NLP, Expanded, Shlomo Vaknin shares more than 50 NLP Meta-Programs that help us understand our own Meta-Programs and the Meta-Programs other people use to make sense of their world.

 If a company that you worked at for a number of years announced their intention to merge with another, would you have no problem going with the flow and embracing the inevitable change?